Global Studies 10 Course Syllabus

 Mr. Wawrowski

-1. Course:
+I. Course:

-1. Class management:
+II.
+Class management:

 Students will comply with rules established in the student handbook & class.
 Learning is a right and no one will be allowed to infringe on the class’s right to learn.
 A violation of class or school rules is subject to immediate action by both teachers and administration.
+Cell phones are not in the course curriculum, therefore don’t have them out period!
+Assignment credit will be nullified if cellphone usage is an issue

-1. Grading:
+III.
+Grading:

 The final course average is broken done as follows: